w3f/Grants-Program/applications/PARITY protocol.md

 * Core contracts 90% complete
 * Oracle aggregation tested
 * Rebalancing logic in final R&D phase
-* Testing, community feedback, and contract audits in progress
+* Testing and community feedback in progress
 * DAO entity formation for commercialisation and go to market

 ## Development Roadmap :nut_and_bolt: